sarahramadan/ayah-detection/README.md

 *IMPORTANT*:
 For this script to run, you must supply 2 environment variables for encryption to work.
-These must match the public key that is used inside the app to decode the images.
+These must match the keys used inside the app to decode the images.
 They are namely:
 * `ENCRYPTION_KEY`: Encryption Key
 * `ENCRYPTION_IV`: Initialization Vector

-If using option 1, you can pass these 2 from the docker command with the `-e` switch, example:
+You can pass these 2 from the docker command with the `-e` switch, example:

     docker run -it --rm -e ENCRYPTION_KEY=<KEY> -e ENCRYPTION_IV=<IV> elmohafez/ayah-detection:latest

-If using option 2, simply export them as bash variables before running the script:

-    export ENCRYPTION_KEY=<KEY>
-    export ENCRYPTION_IV=<IV>

 ### 7. Upload archives to the cloud